slimbootloader/documentation/source/supported-hardware/up2.rst

 You may need to change boot options to boot from USB.
 See :ref:`change-boot-options`.

 1. Download |APL| `Yocto Linux <http://downloads.yoctoproject.org/releases/yocto/yocto-2.0/machines/leafhill/leafhill-4.0-jethro-2.0.tar.bz2?bsp=leaf_hill>`_.
 2. Create bootable USB key.
+For example: In Windows, roofus can be used.
+In Linux, etcher app can be used.
-3. Boot from USB key.
+3. Boot the bootable OS image from USB key on the board.